alttch/evaHI/README.md

 Authentication
 --------------

 evaHI sends username/password only if basic authentication is set up.
-However your web application may detect evaHI client (checking HTTP *User-Agent* = 'evaHI ...' header) and ask it to provide authentication credentials returning:
+However, your web application may detect evaHI client (checking HTTP *User-Agent* = 'evaHI ...' header) and ask it to provide authentication credentials returning: